Lodge Code of Conduct:

 A. Committees exist to make it easier to carry out the work of the Lodge.

-B. Committee assignments will be split among the various chapters to insure adequate representation of each chapter.
+B. Committee assignments will be split among the various chapters to ensure adequate representation of each Chapter.

-C. The Executive Committee of the Lodge shall be composed of the following: Lodge officers, immediate past Lodge Chief, Staff Adviser, Lodge Adviser, the Associate Lodge Adviser(s), the chairman of each special committee (if any), the chairman of each standing committee, Chapter Chiefs or their duly appointed representative, Chapter Advisers, and the advisers of all committees.
+C. The Executive Committee of the Lodge shall be composed of the following: Lodge Officers, the immediate past Lodge Chief, the Staff Adviser, the Lodge Adviser, the Associate Lodge Adviser(s), the Chairman of each special ad hoc Committee (if any), the Chairman of each standing Committee, Chapter Chiefs or their duly appointed representative, Chapter Advisers, and the Advisers of all Committees.

 D. The Standing Committees of Atta Kulla Kulla Lodge 185 shall be as follows.

-1. The Planning Committee, Chaired by the Assistant Vice Chief for Planning, is responsible for all knowledge and training sessions, and for spirit and competition preparation for Dixie Fellowship.
+1. The Planning Committee, chaired by the Assistant Vice Chief for Planning, is responsible for all knowledge and training sessions and for spirit and competition preparation for Dixie Fellowship.
+Working with the Quest Event and Totem Pole Committee, the Planning Committee shall also oversee all preparation for the Dixie Fellowship.

-2. The Service Committee, chaired by the Assistant Vice Chief for Service, is responsible for planning and leading service projects to be done at fellowships, during Ordeals, and any other lodge-wide days of service.
+2. The Service Committee, chaired by the Assistant Vice Chief for Service, is responsible for planning and leading service projects to be done at Fellowships, during Ordeals, and any other Lodge-wide days of service.
+The Service Committee shall recruit participants and obtain materials for service projects with assistance from the Camp Ranger.

-3. The Ceremonies Committee, chaired by the Assistant Vice Chief for Ceremonies, is responsible for ensuring the Ordeal ceremonies, the Brotherhood ceremony, and any other ceremonies conducted by the lodge comply with National policies and guidelines.
+3. The Ceremonies Committee, chaired by the Assistant Vice Chief for Ceremonies, is responsible for ensuring the Ordeal ceremonies, the Brotherhood ceremony, and any other ceremonies conducted by the Lodge comply with National policies and guidelines.
+The Ceremonies Committee is responsible for equipping each team with suitable and historically accurate outfitting with the assistance of the American Indian Activities Adviser.
 The Ceremonies Committee also is responsible for forming teams to compete in ceremonies competitions at Dixie and NOAC.

 5. The Inductions Committee is responsible for ensuring that the Ordeal and Brotherhood inductions comply with National policies and guidelines.
-The Inductions Committee is responsible for carrying out Ordeals and Brotherhood questioning at lodge events, and assisting the ceremonies committee in preparing ceremonial grounds.
+The Inductions Committee is responsible for carrying out every aspect of Ordeals, recruiting Elangomats and Nimats, and overseeing Brotherhood questioning at Lodge events and assisting the Ceremonies Committee in preparing ceremonial grounds.

-6. The Dance Committee is responsible for preparing the lodge group dance team for competitions at Dixie and NOAC, and any other performances where they will be representing the lodge.
-The Dance Committee also is responsible for assisting individual dancers who wish to represent the lodge at competitions or other events.
+6. The Dance Committee is responsible for preparing the Lodge historical group dance team for competitions at Dixie and NOAC and any other performances where they will be representing the Lodge.
+The Dance Committee is also responsible for assisting individual dancers who wish to represent the Lodge at competitions or other events.

-7. The Drum/Sing Committee is responsible for preparing the lodge drum/sing team for competitions at Dixie and NOAC, and any other performances where they will be representing the lodge.
+7. The Drum/Sing Team Committee is responsible for preparing the Lodge drum/sing team for competitions at Dixie and NOAC and any other performances where they will be representing the Lodge.

-8. The Elections Committee is responsible for ensuring that all chapters are conducting elections in compliance with National policies and guidelines, and ensuring that all chapters submit appropriate paperwork regarding elections.
+8. The Unit Service and Elections Committee is responsible for ensuring that all Chapters are conducting elections in compliance with National policies and guidelines and ensuring that all Chapters submit appropriate paperwork regarding elections.
+Additionally, the Unit Service and Elections Committee shall oversee promotion of the Unit of Excellence Award and provide guidance to Troop Representatives in the Blue Ridge Council.

-9. The Brotherhood Committee is responsible for notifying Brotherhood eligible Ordeal members of the lodge of their eligibility to seal their membership.
+9. The Brotherhood Committee is responsible for notifying Brotherhood eligible Ordeal members of the Lodge of their eligibility to seal their membership.
 The Brotherhood Committee is also responsible for assisting the Inductions Committee with Brotherhood questioning.
+Working with the Lodge Secretary and Vice Chief of Inductions, the Brotherhood Committee shall encourage inactive Arrowmen to renew membership and to participate in Lodge activities.
+The Brotherhood Committee shall also oversee the Lodge’s Quest for Brotherhood program and “Get Your Bars!” campaign.

 E. The Executive Committee